Visiting Stonor Park & Manor

 From the bedroom we moved into the library.
 This room is the most inspiring to me, it holds hundreds of books, brochures, pamphlets and rare collections of recusant books 17th century pamphlets illustrating the virulently anti-Catholic attitudes of the 17th century.
 Portrait of Alexander Pope, Bishop Stonor and other religious family members and friends adorn the walls of the library.

-In Lady Camoy’s bedroom there is a very covetable 17th century canopied bed with the original hangings and gilt framework.
-The portraits here are all of family and the room has a delicacy of decoration and furniture that is very feminine.
+In Lady Camoy’s bedroom, there is a very covetable 17th-century canopied bed with the original hangings and gilt framework.
+The portraits here are all of the family and the room has a delicacy of decoration and furniture that is very feminine.

 The Edmund Campion room is within the gable over the front porch.
 This is the space that was used to hide the printing press.
 It was here that Campion printed his infamous critique of the Protestant Church and it caused such a furore that herculean attempts were made to capture Campion and his colleagues.
 In 1581 he was captured, tortured, convicted and hung, drawn and quartered in December of 1581.
 It was soon after this incident that Lady Cecily and her son were taken into custody.

 Several films have been made here at Stonor Manor.
 The James Bond film ‘The Living Daylights’, starring Timothy Dalton, was filmed here and the Manor was used as Robbie Coltrane’s stately mansion in the film adaptation of Roald Dahl’s children’s classic ‘Danny the Champion of the World’, which starred Jeremy Irons.
 Other credits include ‘The Young Visitors’ and ‘A Duet for One’, starring Julie Andrews.